 Mark is a Test Analyst and has been working in the finance industry for over 13 years.
 He is a keen hiker, mountain biker and trail runner, always exploring the trails and nature spaces of Western Australia.
 As the founder of The Life of Py, Mark has been an advocate for trail use through his website and photography.
 He was elected to the HikeWest Board in 2020.

-Hecate is a past President (2014-2015) of HikeWest (as ‘Bushwalking WA’) and a previous Bushwalking Australia Council Secretary for six years; also a past Perth Bushwalkers Club member for 12 years and served on that club's committee.
+Hecate is a past President (2014-2015) of HikeWest (as ‘Bushwalking WA’); currently President of Bushwalking Australia (BAI) ; and previously BAI Council Secretary for six years.
+She was also a member of Perth Bushwalkers Club for 12 years and served on that club's committee.
 Her career has included several years as a commercial bushwalking guide.
 Hecate is keenly interested in assisting in protecting our bushwalking environment.
 She was appointed to the HikeWest Board in 2022.

 Karen's professional background includes administration, finance, commercial accounting, and human resources.
 Karen is a recent past-President of Western Walking Club, with prior committee experience.
 She has diplomas in management and accounting.
 Karen is keen to continue contributing to the hiking community in WA.
 She was appointed to the HikeWest Board in 2022.